Nurturing Ourselves

 Dr. Shefali Tsabary, in her book Radical Awakening, discusses what she calls “imprints” - those conditioned factors of the self.
 These are learned behaviors stemming from our ancestral, social, religious, cultural and overall environmental factors.

+These imprints create “the many faces of the ego” as she calls them.
 The ego is a compilation of our defense mechanisms, past hurts and traumas - those subconscious parts of yourself created in childhood that can be triggered at any time.

 Your ego is what kept you feeling safe as a child.
 It’s creation served to protect you in childhood.
 And that childlike aspect of yourself still exists today subconsciously as your inner child.